alexavier1989/reactiveSignalsForm/README.md

 ## Project Objective

 The objective of this project is to demonstrate the use of reactive forms in Angular using signals.
 The application allows adding items to a dynamic form and calculating the total value of the added items.
 This approach leverages Angular's capabilities to efficiently handle complex and reactive forms.
+This application is a practical example of how to use reactive forms in Angular to build dynamic and reactive applications.
+The example was based on a tutorial from the Gentleman Programming youtube channel.

 ## Project Functionality